zhaojj2209/tp/docs/UserGuide.md

 > :warning: &nbsp; This command can only be executed on the [Expenses tab](#223-expenses-tab).

+> :warning: &nbsp; Bookmark expenses with same titles are considered to be duplicates of each other.
+> Therefore, editing the title of a bookmark expense to an already existing title in the bookmark expenses list is not allowed.
+> Contiguous whitespace characters between words in the title will be treated as a single whitespace character.

 Format: `edit-bookmark INDEX [t/TITLE] [a/AMOUNT] [c/CATEGORY...]`

 * `INDEX` allows you to choose which bookmark expense to edit by specifying its position in the bookmark expenses list.